bandhanEA/she-builds-with-ai-wtm-2024/README.md

 # Welcome to NomadNari!

-NomadNari allows you to create a personalized plan for solo traveling keeping womxn's safety first.
-The meaning behind NomadNari comes from, `Nari` means `woman` in Hindi, and in Japanese it means to succeed.
+NomadNari allows you to create an anonymous personalized travel guide for solo traveling keeping womxn's safety first.
+The meaning behind NomadNari comes from, `Nari` meaning `woman` in Hindi, and in Japanese meaning to succeed.
 In Korean, `Ri` means `beauty and grace`.
 Created for womxn by womxn.

 - The gender equity category this project is breaking barriers towards:
     - `Women and girl’s safety`